Put it on my clit. Now.

 It doesn’t tell you that I consider the Magic Wand Rechargeable the rumbliest of the bunch, and therefore the most pleasurable.
 Yep: the Magic Wand Rechargeable is still my favorite.
-Being cordless is supreme,2 it doesn’t vibrate my hand as much as the Doxy does, and its four intensities so closely match what my clit wants in the path toward orgasm it’s creepy.
+Being cordless is supreme, ((Both Doxy toys do have 12 foot cords, but there’s just nothing like having no cord at all.)) it doesn’t vibrate my hand as much as the Doxy does, and its four intensities so closely match what my clit wants in the path toward orgasm it’s creepy.
 That’s subjective, of course — my perfect low setting might very well be your hahahaha what are you THINKING, turn it the fuck UP.

 But lower settings are essential when I want to use attachments like the flappy Flutter Tip or pinpoint Nuzzle Tip.
 I love the way they drastically alter the sensation of a wand, but they’re too overbearing on higher settings.
 On the wrong wand, the Flutter Tip can feel like my vulva is being aggressively slapped with a slice of bologna.
 On the more subtle settings of the Doxy Die Cast or Magic Wand Rechargeable, it’s weirdly fantastic.